Predicting sub-population specific viral evolution: Appendix

 \subsection{Hyper-parameters and details of training}

 We use the base GPT-2 model but with the number of layers as 6 and the hidden size as 768.
 We introduce a linear layer to output the transmission rate matrices (size $|V|\times m \times m$) from the last hidden state.
 To make the transmission rate matrix passive, we apply a Softplus function to the outputted transmission rate matrix.
-For \cov{} continent-level model, we replace the Softplus with Sigmoid for better performance.
 We introduce another linear layer to output the boundary condition (occurrence at time $t=0$, size $|V|\times m$) from the last hidden state, and apply a Softmax function on the vocabulary dimension.
 We set the $\lambda$ for group regression loss $\mathcal{L}_{\text{group}}$ to 0.1.

 We trained our model on 48G NVIDIA RTX A6000.
 It takes 1 GPU around 18 hours to train a model for \flu{} at the continent level, and 1 GPU 30 to 36 hours to train a hierarchical transmission model.
 For \cov{}, training the transmission model on the continent level takes one GPU around 11 hours.
 Training the hierarchical transmission model takes 2 GPUs around 15 hours.